josh-dillon/GreekKeys/README.md

 # GreekKeys
-ahk script that ports Donald Mastronarde's GreekKeys polytonic Greek keyboard layout to Windows 11
+ahk script that ports the macOS version of Donald Mastronarde's GreekKeys polytonic Greek keyboard layout to Windows 11

 To use, install and launch AutoHotkey.